connormullett/DB-StatusCLI/README.md

  - `dbstat sql-shell` - start shell for executing sql queries.
 Uses the URI in config file or what is specified with `-u`/`--uri`

-## Features
- - In Progress :: Execute SQL from file

 ## TODO
 - [x] Shell for executing SQL commands for any flavor
 - [ ] Load file and execute full scripts
+- [ ] Change URI in Shell

+## Progress
+ - In Progress :: Execute SQL from file
+ - Not Started :: Change URI in shell